-Students have the option of taking MTH 112 as a replacement for MTH 110 and MTH 111.
+Total Credit Hours/Range Total Contact Hours= 62/80+ Students have the option of taking MTH 112 as a replacement for MTH 110 and MTH 111.
 However, due to transfer agreements with W.S.U., L.S.S.U. and F.S.U. into Electrical Engineering Technology (BSEET) programs, students may want to substitute courses for maximum transfer credit (MTH 113 and MTH 114).
 Contact Engineering Technology Department at (810) 989-5754 for more details.
+Should a student choose to substitute MTH 112 for MTH 110 and MTH 111, an additional course with a Critical Thinking (CT) competency must be taken to meet graduation competency requirements.
+Student must also complete a minimum of 62 credits for degree.

-Electives: Must choose from ELT 105, CIS 120, NTR 100 or any AET course.
-Note: ELT 130A, ELT 130B and ELT 131 combined are equal to one Global Awareness (GA) competency FLT 231 and ELT 236 together equal one Oral Communication (OC)
+Elective: Must choose from ELT 105, CIS 120, NTR 100 or any AET course.

+Note: ELT 130A, ELT 130B and ELT 131 combined are equal to one Global Awareness (GA) competency.
+ELT 231 and ELT 236 together equal one Oral Communication (OC) competency.